Euler transformation for multiple $q$-hypergeometric series from wall-crossing formula of $K$-theoretic vortex partition

-The multi-contour integral in \eqref{eq:tildeZk} is evaluated either by the residues inside the torus ${T}^k_x$, or by the residues outside of the torus.
-First we consider evaluating the residues inside the torus.
-In this case, the sequence of poles that contributing to the iterated residues are classified into the following two types.
-The first type includes at least one pole at the origin $x_{i}=0$ such that:
+The multi-contour integral in \eqref{eq:tildeZk} is evaluated either by the residues inside the torus ${T}^k_x$, or by the residues outside the torus.
+First, we consider evaluating the residues inside the torus.
+In this case, the sequences of poles that contribute to the iterated residues are divided into the following two types.
+The first type includes at least one pole at the origin, $x_i=0$, of the form